 That said, at 75 people, a spreadsheet creates the problems described throughout this article — manual updates, version confusion, low adoption, and a progress picture that's always stale.

-OKRs Tool is built for exactly this stage - simple enough to set up in the week after a management team finishes the book, structured enough to support the full OKR cycle Doerr describes.
+OKRs Tool is built for exactly this stage — simple enough to set up in the week after a management team finishes the book, structured enough to support the full OKR cycle Doerr describes.
 Weekly check-in nudges handle the cadence problem.
+The Alignment Map makes the connection between individual work and company strategic goals visible without a meeting.
+And at a flat $49 per month beyond the free tier, it scales with the team rather than against it.

 The Book Is The Beginning, Not The Blueprint